Jose Siri Preview, Player Props: Rays vs. Yankees

 - The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 13th in the league.

-- The Yankees have a 4.06 team ERA that ranks 13th among all league pitching staffs.
+- The Yankees have the 12th-ranked team ERA among all MLB pitching staffs (4.04).

-- Yankees pitchers combine to rank 21st in baseball in home runs surrendered (162 total, 1.3 per game).
+- Yankees pitchers combine to surrender 162 total home runs at a rate of 1.3 per game (to rank 20th in the league).

-- In his most recent time out on Sunday against the Boston Red Sox, the right-hander went 5 2/3 innings, allowing two earned runs while surrendering four hits.
+- In his most recent outing on Tuesday against the Washington Nationals, the left-hander tossed six innings, giving up one earned run while surrendering six hits.

+- The 30-year-old has put up a 6.27 ERA and 7.1 strikeouts per nine innings in seven games this season, while giving up a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.